Ho Chi Minh City

 1. Taking Beautiful Photos

-The unique and solemn appearance of Cha Tam Church makes it an ideal place for you to take wonderful photos to add in your Ho Chi Minh City tour album.
-The church is surrounded by a tranquil garden where there are various kinds of colorful flowers and green trees.
-The yellow wall outside the church as well as the community house are good views for you to have gorgeous photos.
+Cha Tam Church’s unique and solemn architecture makes it a great spot for memorable photos on your Ho Chi Minh City tour.
+The church is surrounded by a tranquil garden with colorful flowers and green trees.
+The yellow exterior walls and community house provide beautiful backdrops for photos.

 2. Doing the Charity Work